 - 1 medium red bell pepper, chopped

 - 3 whole fresh garlic cloves, minced

-- 3 cups good quality beef broth, homemade or store bought
+- 3 cups beef broth, homemade or store bought

 - 6 ounces tomato sauce